jwilsson/AnySlider/README.md

 * Slide anything you want.
 HTML, images, YouTube clips, you name it!
 * Slide using any element!
 Mix &lt;div&gt;s, &lt;span&gt;s and &lt;section&gt;s (or any other element too of course).
 AnySlider doesn't care.
 * Support for multiple sliders on one page.
-* Small, 855 bytes minified and gzipped.
+* Small, 1005 bytes (~1kB) minified and gzipped.

 ### Customizable
 * Continuous autoplay
 * Custom easings
+* Highly customizable appearance
 * i18n possibilities
 * Initially hide/show controls or on hover
 * Keyboard navigation
+* Navigation bullets

 ### Options
+* bullets (Default true) boolean Should navigation bullets be displayed?.
 * easing (Default "swing") string Name of a custom easing.
 For example via the jQuery Easing plugin.
 * interval (Default 5000) integer Number of milliseconds to pause on each slide.
 Setting this option to 0 will disable autoplay.
 * keyboardNav (Default true) boolean Allow for keyboard navigation using the left and right arrow keys.
 * nextLabel (Default "Next slide") string Label for the next button.
-* pauseOnHover (Default true) boolean Whether to pause the autoplay on hover.
+* pauseOnHover (Default true) boolean Pause the autoplay on hover?
 * prevLabel (Default "Previous slide") string Label for the previous button.
+* rtl (Default false) boolean Whether to slide right-to-left instead of left-to-right when autoplay is enabled.
 * showControls (Default true) boolean Initially hide/show controls.
 * showOnHover (Default false) boolean Hide/show controls on hover.
 * speed (Default 400) int The animation time in milliseconds.
 Setting this option to 0 will disable animation.

-Minimum required jQuery version is 1.4.
+Minimum required jQuery version is 1.4.0.

 ## License
 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.3.2
+* Fixed an issue where AnySlider would autoplay when there was only one slide.
+* Added navigation bullets.
+* Added the "rtl" option to control slide direction when autoplay is enabled.

 ### 1.3.1
 * Added support for custom easings via the jQuery Easing plugin.
 * Added autoplay support.
 Check out the "interval" and "pauseOnHover" options.